deep-diver/ai-paper-reviewer/content/paper-reviews/2410.12788/index.md

 > </details>

-> Table 8 presents the overlap length and chunk length for different chunking methods used in the CUAD dataset, showing the settings for original, Llama index, Qwen2-1.5B ppl, Qwen2-7B ppl, and Baichuan2-7B ppl methods.
+> Table 8 presents the overlap length and chunk length for different chunking methods used in the CUAD dataset experiment, where a threshold of 0 was used for direct PPL Chunking.

 {{< table-caption >}}